varun9358/docflow-legal/index.md

 - Crash logs, diagnostic data, or analytics events
 - Your in-app activity (which tools you use, how often, when)

-There is no DocFlow server.
-There is no DocFlow account.
+There is no CodeOrbit Labs server collecting this data.
+There is no account.
 There is no login.

 ---

 ## 2. Information that stays on your device

-DocFlow stores certain data **locally on your device** so the app can work between sessions:
+The app stores certain data **locally on your device** so it can work between sessions:

 | What | Where | Why |
 |---|---|---|